Human-in-the-Loop

 Solution

-Implementation & Considerations
+Guidelines & Considerations

 Implementation Guidelines

-Clearly indicate when human review is required or possible
+Clearly indicate when human review is required or possible.

-Log interventions for transparency and improvement
+Log interventions for transparency and improvement.

-Provide explanations for AI decisions to support human judgment
+Explain AI decisions to support human judgment.

-Design workflows that minimize friction in the handoff between AI and human
+Design workflows that minimize AI-human handoff friction.

 Design Considerations

-Provide training and support for users in review roles
+Provide training and support for users in review roles.

-Monitor and refine the threshold for when human-in-the-loop is triggered
+Monitor and refine human-in-the-loop trigger thresholds.